Osmosis treatment in 5 steps [manual]

 Repairing a rotten (balsa)core Repairing a rotten (balsa)core

 Many polyester sailboats have a balsa core deck covered with polyester and fibreglass.
-In speedboats, a structure of trusses is often found, made of sheet mater… More information
+Speedboats often have a structure of trusses, made of sheet material cove… More information

-Priming the boat hull below the waterline with epoxy putty Priming the boat hull below the waterline with epoxy putty
+Fairing the boat hull below the waterline with epoxy putty Fairing the boat hull below the waterline with epoxy putty

-In this article, we explain how to get your boat's hull below the waterline smooth again after a major repair of holes and cracks.
-You do this simply by priming… More information
+In this article, we explain how to fair your boat hull below the waterline after a major repair of holes and cracks.
+This is done easily by priming the boat.
+Th… More information

 This is how to repair holes and cracks in your boat!
 This is how to repair holes and cracks in your boat!

 Is your boat damaged and do you want to repair it easily?
-In this article, we explain step by step how you can repair cracks, scratches or holes in the hull of… More information
+In this article we explain step by step how you can repair cracks, scratches or holes in your boat hu… More information

-How to apply hard antifouling to the hull How to apply hard antifouling to the hull
+How to apply hard antifouling to the underwater hull How to apply hard antifouling to the underwater hull

-In this article we explain how to protect the hull below the waterline with a hard antifouling from the brand International.
-Here we use International Interspee… More information
+In this article we explain how to protect the below waterline part of the boats hull with a hard antifouling from the brand International.
+Here we used Int… More information

 Repairing holes and cracks above the waterline Repairing holes and cracks above the waterline